Allow me to present the ULTIMATE guide to teaching English abroad.

-You go to live in another country and you will eat the local food, live in a neighbourhood with the local people, go to the same market to buy your fruit and vegetables.
+You go to live in another country and you will eat the local food, live in a neighbourhood with the local people, and go to the same market to buy your fruit and vegetables.

-Can you live in any city in the world?
 What kind of environment do you like to live in?

 I met a guy in Hong Kong who could not stand any of the local food.
 And Hong Kong has a wide menu in its local cuisine.